 What’s more, the logic board comprises of safety measures such as short-circuit and over-voltage protection that ensures the user’s and device’s safety.
 Hence offering you safe and secure transport.

 Well, you need something to power up your device; without it, you can’t ride your favorite hoverboard.
-Most hoverboards are driven by small and light yet powerful lithium-ion batteries, which are situated inside the frame.
+Most hoverboards are driven by small and light yet powerful lithium-ion batteries, which are situated inside the frame and you can recharge the hoverboard battery using the hoverboard charger.

 Furthermore, the battery discharge rate is slow compared to other batteries, meaning that even if you don’t use your device for a period of time, it will still retain its charge.
 Hence for a certain time, you don’t have to worry about a “dead battery.”